dav1nci/product_classification/README.md

 The same with model retraining, the job class for model retraining defined [here](https://github.com/dav1nci/product_classification/blob/master/services/server/src/training/model_trainer.py#L17)

 The inference predictions are stored in local s3(minio).
 Inference job information is stored at mysql database, that is also part of docker compose services.
+If input file for inference has `HUMAN_VERIFIED_Category` inside, the f1 is being calculated beetween model predictions and human labels, and is reported to `model_metrics`, and then visualized in grafana (a tool for model monitoring).

 When training endpoint is triggered, metrics and model weights are logged to docker compose instance of MLFlow.